mbellabah/mbellabah.github.io/_posts/2020-01-22-misc-hands.md

 A recurring theme of mine is that shortly after reading a book, particularly a biography, I'll pick up a few things from the story's protagonist and try to implement them in my own life.
 The drawings you'll see are one such case.
 After reading (and not finishing) Walter Isaacson's biography on Renaissance man Leonardo da Vinci, "Leonardo da Vinci", I became fascinated with sketching the human anatomy.
 I tried my **hand** (you'll see why that's funny soon) at replicating famous drawings of the Renaissance period.
 The following drawings are dated some time my Freshman year at MIT.

 ![](/../../img/misc_hands_post/adam.png)
-*Fig 1: My unfinished attempt at Michelangelo's Creation of Adam paiting*
+*Fig 1: My unfinished attempt at Michelangelo's Creation of Adam painting*

-And here's the Virtuvian man:
+And here's the Vitruvian man:

 ![](/../../img/misc_hands_post/torso.png)
 *Fig 2: An unfinished attempt at da Vinci's Vitruvian Man*